Universal Audio Apollo x8p by Arthur Stone

 Features: 5/5 Something for everyone.
 Combined with the wide range of UAD plug-in's the x8p can be configured for many scenarios and set-ups.
 The only things the Apollo doesn't currently provide is DAW-type recording tracks or virtual instruments.

 Bang-for-Buck: 5/5 In addition to the wonderful Apollo and world of UAD plug-ins you also get very good literature and manuals and ongoing development of the UAD 'ecosystem.'
 It's not like your heading into a technological 'box-canyon' with no way out.
-You need to budget for a Thunderbolt cable; this is a specialised cable with microprocessors onboard and UA cannot supply them at less cost than 3rd party.
+You need to budget for a Thunderbolt cable; this is a specialised cable with microprocessors onboard and UA cannot supply them at a lower cost than a 3rd party.

 Links and credits: